 Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for aphids, spider mites, mealybugs & scale.
 Common diseases associated with Pilea are root or stem rot, leaf-spot disease, powdery mildew and botrytis (grey mould) - click here for more information about how to identify and address any of these diseases.

-This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea and a loss of appetite may occur.
-Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
+This plant is classified as non-poisonous, but if large sections are eaten, vomiting, nausea and a loss of appetite may occur.
+Mass consumption should be dealt with quickly; acquire medical assistance for further information.

 Facebook Market, Online Stores.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!